RomanovBogdan/RomanovBogdan/README.md

 <h2 align="center"> Tere päevast, sõber </h2>

 My name is Bogdan, 26 years old, currently I am a Ph.D. student at the University of Tartu, Estonia.
-Studying Policical Science is not enough, so I decided to dive into Data Analysis and Data Engineering!
+Studying Polytical Science is not enough, so I decided to dive into Data Analysis and Data Engineering!

 ## 🔤 Experience